Centrální bankovnictví a finanční regulace - povinně specializační

 |Garanti:|| Mgr.
 Jakub Bechný

 There is no required literature.
-Lectures will be based on lecturer’s notes and presentations.
-Reference will be given when needed.
+Lectures will be based on lecturers’ notes, presentations and handouts.
+Reference to relevant literature will be given when needed.

 - DeJong, D. N., & Dave, C. (2011).
 Structural macroeconometrics.
 Princeton University Press, Edition 2.

 - Galí, J. (2015).
 Monetary Policy, Inflation, and the Business Cycle: An Introduction to the New Keynesian Framework and Its Applications.
 Princeton University Press, Edition 2.

 - McCandless, G. (2008).
 The ABCs of RBCs: An Introduction to Dynamic Macroeconomic Models.
 Harvard University Press.